SD-WAN Security

 Data Plane

-The WAN edge device establishes as DLTS or TLS tunnels to the SD-WAN control plane that consists of the vSmart controllers.
-In addition to the DTLS and TLS tunnel, the WAN edge creates a secure control plane with the vSmarts with Cisco’s purpose-built Overlay Management Protocol (OMP).
+The WAN edge device establishes DLTS or TLS tunnels to the SD-WAN control plane, which consists of the vSmart controllers.
+In addition to the DTLS and TLS tunnel, the WAN edge creates a secure control plane with the vSmarts and Cisco’s purpose-built Overlay Management Protocol (OMP).

 Cisco vManage